davidmisiak/tiler/README.md

 Run `./scripts/build-all-deps.sh` to clone and build them.
 You can select only some of them by running a subset of `./scripts/build-*.sh` scripts and setting CMake options `-DCADICAL=OFF` / `-DCRYPTOMINISAT=OFF` / `-DBREAKID=OFF` / `-DDLX=OFF` / `-DMINIZINC=OFF` / `-DCHUFFED=OFF`.
 Having
-the libraries installed system-wide should work as well.
+the libraries installed system-wide should work as well (at least for some of them).

 Additionally, Tiler can be dynamically linked against the [Gurobi](https://www.gurobi.com/products/gurobi-optimizer/) (v9.5.1) ILP solver.
 If you have an